This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “What about lunch?
 My test isn’t until the end of the day, we could go to the library,” she says.

 “I guess I can do it at lunch,” Stella answers.
 They talk to one another freely, joking and making each other laugh as they talk about the people in their days.
 I look out the window as we pass the houses in my neighborhood.
 There are only so many designs that the homeowners association allows to be built and the same house repeats every couple lots and I pick out every model that’s the same as ours.
-Cookie-cutter, that’s how you describe these subdivisions of families that are just the same, the people, the houses.
-Repetition and conformity.
+Cookie-cutter, that’s how you describe these subdivisions of families that are just the same.

 Our street only has three houses on it.
-Mine is that last, a white two story, large and sprawling on an acre lot, with overgrown trees that were planted long before I was born.
+Mine is that last, a white two story, shoved onto a half-acre lot with a uniform tree in the front.
 The front door opens under a covered porch to a foyer, sided by formal dining and living rooms that we only ever use on holidays.

-The house is quiet.
-My sisters are upstairs in their rooms.
-My parents don’t come home until dinner.
+My parents won’t come home until dinner.
 I do my homework in the family room draped in a thick blanket, watching television from the squashy leather couch.
 I flip through the channels, landing on Nickelodeon, which is playing the newest reruns of Rugrats.
-I drink a glass of cold, chocolate milk.
-My gaze flickers to the portrait hung over the fireplace.
+On a commercial, my gaze flickers to the portrait hung over the fireplace.
 I can’t help but feel the eyes of the people inside it.
 The bulky frame is intricate and gold, and is even lit by a small lamp that’s on a timer switch at night so that I can always see them.
 Here in this town it only matters how you look.
-Posed and smiling, we look like we have it all together.
-Maybe we did, seven years ago when the portrait was taken.
-Now there’s a lie for every chemically whitened tooth in this family of fake smiles.
+Posed and smiling we have it all together.
+Bet there’s a lie for every chemically whitened tooth in this family of fake smiles.

-My father likes to think eating together makes us a family, and insists on sitting at the table as a family every night.
+After my father comes home, he calls all in for dinner.
+He likes to think eating together makes us a family, and makes us eat together at least twice a week.
 It’s the same routine every time, asking about our days while watching the clock to be sure he’s done in fifteen minutes.
 Today, he asks my oldest sister, Stella, first.
 She and my father are two peas in a very well systematized and structured pod.
 I spoon in a bite of mashed potatoes as I await the polished and well-articulated answer she’s been preparing all afternoon.
 She smiles broadly.
 Despite the whole day, her shirt collar remains crisply folded and I wonder if she sits like a doll in class, with perfect posture.
 She announces her essay has been selected to represent the school in some esteemed competition.
 My mother brings her hands to her mouth, impressed.
 My sister relishes in it, loving every second of their approval and the way father leans over to pat her gently on the shoulder.

 “No,” I say, “May I be excused?”